 Death in Service Benefits

-When consulting with employers about pensions and their plans to cater for staff needs/package benefits, one cost effective option that is often proffered is Death In Service cover.
+When consulting with employers about pensions and their plans to cater for staff needs/package benefits, one cost effective option that is often offered is Death In Service cover.
 This can be a highly effective way of providing team members with additional valued cover at, usually, a marginal cost to the employer.
-Usually focussing on as an example 3X or 4X base salary as a benefit, the company can arrange group cover for the whole team (subject to minimum numbers), often with minimal underwriting.
+Usually focusing on cover of three or four times base salary, the company can arrange group cover for the whole team (subject to minimum numbers), often with minimal underwriting.

 Permanent Health Insurance (PHI)